Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Experiments

-Specifically, AEWI-Pre~\cite{zhang2012wave} and AEWI-MTV~\cite{lin2014acoustic} are physics-driven methods.
-FCN~\cite{shelhamer2016fully}, U-Net~\cite{ronneberger2015u} and modifiedFCN~\cite{wang2018velocity} are selected as the data-driven frameworks for solving AEWI problem.
-For quantitative experiments, we adopt the MAE and MSE loss to evaluate the accuracy of geological layer information.
 For qualitative experiments, we present several velocity image samples and vertical velocity profiles to provide an intuitive comparison.
-It is worthwhile to mention that in both STData and CurvedData, we include a small geologic fault in the velocity model.
+It is worthwhile to mention that in CurvedData, we include a small geologic fault in the velocity model.
 Geologic faults play an important role in siting the wells in subsurface applications because of its high permeability property.
 However, it can be technical challenging to image a geologic fault zone due to the limited imaging resolution and data coverage.
 We will compare our method to others not only in the overall reconstruction quality, but also in the local region such as fault zone.
-Besides, we also compare the implementation time of different approaches.
+Besides, we also compare the implementation time between physics-driven methods and data-driven methods.